 American Accents: The southern option appears at the northern edge of the state and in interior pockets, while anything can be heard on the coast.
 Sadly, the actual Floridian accent is almost extinct.

 American Football: Has very good college level programs, notably UF and FSU.
 Miami has some good history as well, and USF (Tampa) and UCF (Orlando) are developing.
 Jacksonville hosts the annual rivalry game between Florida and Georgia, unofficially referred to as the "World's Largest Outdoor Cocktail Party".
-Also, the state hosts a number of postseason bowl games; the most prominent is the Orange Bowlnote Historically located in Miami and currently in nearby Miami Gardens, one of the four BCS bowls.
+Also, the state hosts a number of postseason bowl games; the most prominent is the Orange Bowlnote Historically located in Miami and currently in nearby Miami Gardens, one of the six College Football Playoff bowls.